 Within ASCI's mission to strengthen and preserve healthy kinship families for children, the agency provides an array of holistic services catering specifically to kin in the child welfare system.
-Utilizing the unique kinship-triad model, which remains at the cutting edge and forefront of PLC in the nation, ASCI focuses on the interrelationship between and the needs of the child, birth parent(s), and kinship caregiver.
+Utilizing the unique kinship-triad model, which remains at the intend a result that is absurd, impossible of execution or unreasonable [and] (2) That the General Assembly intends the entire statute to be effective and certain.)